SAP/terraform-provider-btp/docs/resources/subaccount.md

 description: |-
   Creates a subaccount in a global account or directory.
   Tip:
-  You must be assigned to the global account or directory admin role.
+  You must be assigned admin role of the global account or directory.
   Further documentation:
   https://help.sap.com/docs/btp/sap-business-technology-platform/account-model
 ---